AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Queries.md

 Currently, the only supported query kind is Stream meaning only SDS streams can be queried and included in a data view as data items.
 With the introduction of asset queries, data views will also be able to query and include [assets](xref:AssetsProperties).

-An asset query looks identical to a stream query with the exception that query kind (set using the [DataItemResourceType enumeration](xref:DataViewsQuickStartDefine#dataitemresourcetype-enumeration)) is equal to Asset.
+An asset query looks identical to a stream query with the exception that query kind (set using the [DataItemResourceType enumeration](xref:DataViewsQuickStartDefine#dataitemresourcetype-enumeration)) is equal to Asset, and query value uses [asset search syntax](xref:AssetsSearchAPI).

 ```json
 "Queries": [